Oswald Schmiedeberg

 Johann Ernst Oswald Schmiedeberg (10 October 1838 – 12 July 1921) was a Baltic German pharmacologist.
-In 1866 he earned his medical doctorate from the University of Dorpat with a thesis concerning the measurement of chloroform in blood, before becoming the first professor of pharmacology at the University of Strasbourg, where he remained for 46 years.
+In 1866 he earned his medical doctorate from the Imperial University of Dorpat with a thesis concerning the measurement of chloroform in blood, before becoming the first professor of pharmacology at the University of Strasbourg, where he remained for 46 years.

 In 1911, he testified in the United States v.
 Forty Barrels and Twenty Kegs of Coca-Cola trial, and later, was a major factor in the success of the German pharmaceutical industry prior to the Second World War, having trained most of the European professors at the time.

 Early life and family

 Oswald Schmiedeberg was born in Courland, one of the Baltic provinces of Russia.
 His father Wilhelm Ludwig (1809–1878) was a bailiff in Leidzen and later forester in Paggar (Estonia).
 His mother Anna Lucie Bernard (1813–1871) was the daughter of a watchmaker from Lausanne.
 Oswald was the eldest of six siblings of whom a brother Johann Julius Rudolf became a forester.
 After education at the primary school at Permisküla, and the gymnasium in Dorpat he entered the medical school at the University of Dorpat.